 1. We include a list of fields to "project" as the second argument to find.
+This list is enclosed in curly braces and passed to the "db.census.find" function.

-2. We use Javascript array notation to only print out the name field as a string instead of an entire JSON record mongo lab6.sql | less
+2. We use Javascript array notation (square brackets) to only print out the name field as a string instead of an entire JSON record mongo lab7.js | less

-Since this produces a lot of data, you may want to pipe the output of mongo through the "less" command.
+Since this produces a lot of data, you may want to pipe the output of mongo through the "less" command when you test: